Home About Approach Cases Definitions Contact me Recommendations

 We approach neurology the same way we do any area of medicine - first the history, then the examination, and base our diagnostic impression on these, then investigate to confirm or refute one or more hypotheses.
 Investigations should be tailored to the situation and we should have an idea of how we will react to positive, negative or ambiguous results.

 Perhaps more than any other branch of medicine, neurology depends heavily on the history, and we use it to do most of the work needed to answer our two questions.
-The art of good history-taking is arguably the major skill of neurologists.
+Good history-taking is arguably the major skill of neurologists.

 In practice we do not structure our history into ‘where’ and ‘what’ - we elicit both naturally through listening and asking.
 For illustrative reasons I have separated the two questions out to show how the history answers both.